 - Avoid mosquito bites.
 Talk with the doctor if you have questions about how to do this.

-- Tell your doctor if you will be having a TB test within the next month.
+- Tell the doctor if your child will be having a TB test within the next month.
 This drug may cause it to be wrong.

 - Tell the doctor right away if signs of dengue develop, like high fever, severe stomach pain or tenderness, throwing up, bleeding gums, or feeling sleepy, nervous, or excitable.